bee-browser/bee/libs/jsruntime/docs/internals.md

       // Those will be placed in the special memory called the scratch buffer allocated in the heap
       // memory.
       SCRATCH_BUFFER_LEN,
+      // The size of the buffer in bytes, that is needed for storing pointers to captures.
+      CAPTURE_BUFFER_LEN,
     ),
   );